Ontario Careless Driving Defence

 Is careless driving a criminal offence in Ontario?

 No. Careless driving is a provincial offence under the Highway Traffic Act, not a Criminal Code offence.
-However, it can still carry serious consequences, including 6 demerit points, insurance impact, possible suspension, employment issues, and in injury or death cases, much higher penalty exposure.
+However, it still carries serious consequences: 6 demerit points, insurance impact, possible suspension, employment issues, and — in injury or death cases — much higher penalties.

 Does an accident automatically prove careless driving?